BehaviorTree/btcpp_website/versioned_docs/version-3.8/tutorial-basics/tutorial_02_basic_ports.md

 BehaviorTree.CPP provides a basic mechanism of __dataflow__ through __ports__, that is simple to use but also flexible and type safe.

-In this tutorial we will create the following tree:
+In this tutorial, we will create the following tree:

 ![Tutorial2](images/tutorial_blackboard.svg)